gajabaar/gajabaar/apply.markdown

 Going into the program, we would like to know how you would keep track of things you have learned and things would like to explore further.

-You may also choose to send us a picture/screenshot of your notes on a particular topic you have learned (about computers or otherwise) or send links to your blog/vlog.
+Instead of a text response, you may also choose to send us a picture/screenshot of your notes on a particular topic you have learned (about computers or otherwise) or send links to your blog/vlog.

 *Do not fret about the form of submission as long as it shows the way you track your own knowledge-base.
-(example: a picture of a page from your notebook does not have a disadvantage over a blog submission for another applicant)*
+(example: a picture of a page from your notebook does not have a disadvantage over a blog submission for another applicant.)*

 ### Technical
 Capture the Flag (CTF) is a competition that puts together a set of security puzzles